share this post

 This recipe may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-This Pesto without pine nuts is an easy healthy pesto that is perfect if you run out of pine nuts or have nuts allergies.
-Plus, this pesto recipe is ready in under 5 minutes, and use a good amount of basil to use the overgrown herbs in your garden.
+This Pesto without Pine Nuts is an easy, healthy pesto that is perfect if you run out of pine nuts or have nuts allergies.
+Plus, it is ready in under 5 minutes, and use a good amount of basil to use the overgrown herbs in your garden.

 All you need to make this easy walnut pesto are: